Upholding the Integrity of the Judicial Integrity Board

 • The Committee on Ethics of the Sandiganbayan,

-• The Committee of the Court of Tax Appeals on Employee’s Rules of Discipline, Office of the Court Administrator for the personnel of the First and Second Level Courts, including those of Shari’ah High Court, and the Shari’ah District and Circuit Courts, and Complaints and Investigation Division (CID) of the Office of the Administrative Services for the personnel of the Supreme Court and offices under its supervision, including those of the Offices of the Court Administrators, the Deputy Court Administrators, and the Assistant Court Administrators.((Id., A.M.
-No. 18-01-05-SC))
+• The Committee of the Court of Tax Appeals on Employee’s Rules of Discipline, Office of the Court Administrator for the personnel of the First and Second Level Courts, including those of Shari’ah High Court, and the Shari’ah District and Circuit Courts, and Complaints and Investigation Division (CID) of the Office of the Administrative Services for the personnel of the Supreme Court and offices under its supervision, including those of the Offices of the Court Administrators, the Deputy Court Administrators, and the Assistant Court Administrators.9

 Within sixty (60) calendar days, or within any extension thereof granted by the JIB, the investigation conducted by the Committee or Office who was delegated to investigate, shall terminate such investigation and thereafter submit its “Report and Recommendation” thereof, and the evidence adduced therein, and the records of the case to the JIB.
-In turn, the JIB shall then submit its “Report and Recommendation” within thirty (30) calendar days to the Supreme Court for appropriate action or resolution in accordance with the administrative circulars.((Id.))
+In turn, the JIB shall then submit its “Report and Recommendation” within thirty (30) calendar days to the Supreme Court for appropriate action or resolution in accordance with the administrative circulars.8

 The anonymous complaints and reports received by Chiefs and Heads of Offices, Services and other court officials shall be immediately referred to the JIB for the evaluation and assessment.